swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Out[9]: int
 ```

-Lets assign a value of 2.7 (which is clearly a float) to voltage.
+Let's assign a value of 2.7 (which is clearly a float) to voltage.
 What happens to the type?

 ```
 In [10]: voltage = 2.7